Ultimate Christmas Trifle (On a budget)

 - Tip the mixture from the pan over the biscuit mix and sponge pieces.

 - For the last part, use another bowl, whisk the egg whites until firm; fold these into the mascarpone mixture carefully before spreading this gently over the contents in the glass bowl.
 Cover the trifle and place in the fridge to allow the flavours to mix, ideally overnight.
-When ready to serve, remove from the fridge and toss on some finely broken crumbed caramelised biscuits and the optional almonds if using.
+When ready to serve, remove from the fridge and toss on some finely broken crumbed caramelised biscuits and the optional almonds if used.

 - Finally, enjoy… making sure you delve down through the layers when serving 😉